jozefg/drafts/quotients.markdown

 global equality.
 Instead, we define equality inductively across the type.
 This notion means that our equality judgment doesn't have to be natural in the type it works across.
-It can do specific things at corner cases.
+It can do specific things at each case.
 Perhaps the most frequent is that we can have functional extensionality.

     f = g ↔ ∀ a. f a = g a

 Okay, so now that we've tossed aside the notion of a single global equality, what else is new?
-Well something new is the lens through which many people look at NuRPLs type theory: PER semantics.
+Well something new is the lens through which many people look at NuRPL's type theory: PER semantics.
 Remember that PER is a relationship satisfying

   1. `a R b → then b R a`